I admit, calling out ‘benefits’ of a food allergy may be putting on rose-colored glasses.

-But before listing the skills and character traits we can encourage, we must first ask ourselves…How do I view my child’s allergy?
-What do I convey to them?
-Do my attitudes, words and actions reflect that I am annoyed with it, frustrated by it, or hindered by it?
-They are looking to US to see how to act.
-Our attitudes must show that we will make the most of this.
-We must make it our goal to equip, empower and trust these little ones…first with a little, and step by step, we will have to trust them a LOT….they won’t be in our care 24/7 for very long.
-It starts with US.
+Our kids are watching, learning from US how to act.
+Our attitudes must show we will make the most of this.
+We must make it our goal to equip, empower and trust these little ones; first we trust them with a little, then step by step, we will have to trust them a LOT.
+They won’t be in our care 24/7 for very long.

 6 Beneficial Life-Skills Our Kids CAN Develop As A Result Of Having A Food Allergy